 Taking all these points into account, Options knew or should have known when agreeing to accept introductions from Cape Verde4 Life there was a real risk of customer detriment.
-Options response to this was to require potential clients to sign the declaration I referred to above.
+Options response to this was to require potential clients to sign the declarations I referred to above.
 I don't think that was a fair and reasonable approach bearing in mind the Principles for Businesses and good industry practice.
 Instead, the fair and reasonable approach would have been to decline business from Cape Verde4 Life - as Options' own process on its own proforma assessment form provided for, or as any reasonable similar assessment would have provided for.

-Was it fair and reasonable to proceed with Mr H's instructions?
+Was it fair and reasonable to proceed with Mr S' instructions?

-For the reasons given, Options should have refused to accept Mr H's application.
+For the reasons given, Options should have refused to accept Mr S' application.
 So, things should not have got beyond that.

-However, Mr H was also asked to sign the member's declarations.
+However, Mr S was also asked to sign the member's declarations.
 The declarations give warnings about the high risk, speculative nature of the Salinas Sea investment and the unregulated ABC bond investment.
-And it included a statement that Mr H would not hold Options responsible for any losses resulting from the investment.
-However, I don't think this document demonstrates Options acted fairly and reasonably in proceeding with Mr H's instructions.
+And it included a statement that Mr S would not hold Options responsible for any losses resulting from the investment.
+However, I don't think this document demonstrates Options acted fairly and reasonably in proceeding with Mr S' instructions.

-Asking Mr H to sign the declaration and indemnity absolving Options of all its responsibilities when it ought to have known that Mr H's dealings with Cape Verde4 Life were putting him at significant risk of detriment was not the fair and reasonable thing to do.
+Asking Mr S to sign the declaration and indemnity absolving Options of all its responsibilities when it ought to have known that Mr S' dealings with Cape Verde4 Life were putting him at significant risk of detriment was not the fair and reasonable thing to do.
 And it was not an effective way for Options to meet its regulatory obligations in the circumstances.
 It was not fair and reasonable to proceed on that basis.

-Further, I do not consider it fair and reasonable for Options to avoid responsibility now on the basis of the indemnity Mr H signed.
-Had Options acted appropriately in the circumstances, then Mr H should not have been able to proceed with his application.
-And, as mentioned, he should not have got to the stage of signing the declaration.
+Further, I do not consider it fair and reasonable for Options to avoid responsibility now on the basis of the indemnities Mr S signed.
+Had Options acted appropriately in the circumstances, then Mr S should not have been able to proceed with his application.
+And, as mentioned, he should not have got to the stage of signing the declarations.

-Is it fair to require Options to compensate Mr H?
+Is it fair to require Options to compensate Mr S?

-Even though Options have argued this previously, I have seen no evidence to show Mr H would have proceeded even if Options had rejected his application.
-Mr H was contacted by Cape Verde4 Life through an acquaintance, he was not actively looking for such investments.
-There is nothing to indicate Mr H was highly motivated to make the investment or that he was being paid any kind of incentive payment to do so.
-I have not seen anything that makes me think Mr H would have sought out another SIPP provider if Options had declined the application, or terminated the application, and explained why.
-He has also confirmed to us that he had no desire to make any changes to his pension and was only following Mr C's influence on this who promised him prospects of much greater returns.
+Even though Options have argued this previously, I have seen no evidence to show Mr S would have proceeded even if Options had rejected his application.
+Mr S was approached by Cape Verde4 Life when he was not actively looking for such investments.
+There is nothing to indicate Mr S was highly motivated to make the investments or that he was being paid any kind of incentive payment to do so.
+I have not seen anything that makes me think Mr S would have sought out another SIPP provider if Options had declined the application, or terminated the application, and explained why.
+He has also confirmed to us that he had no desire to make any changes to his pensions and was only following Mr C's influence on this - who promised him prospects of much greater returns and safe investments.
+Mr S told us as well that he wasn't aware of the mortgage arrangement until Mr C told him about it some years later.

 In any event, I think any SIPP provider acting fairly and reasonably should have reached the conclusion it should not deal with Cape Verde4 Life.
-I don't think it would be fair to say Mr H should not be compensated based on speculation that another SIPP operator might have made the same mistakes as Options did.
+I don't think it would be fair to say Mr S should not be compensated based on speculation that another SIPP operator might have made the same mistakes as Options did.